 The immediate result is numbness, followed by that familiar pins and needles sensation as the nerve tissue is reawakened by the resumed circulation provided by movement.
 This is exactly the process which affects the sciatic nerve when blood flow is reduced even a slight amount.

 Ischemia of the sciatic nerve will cause pain, tingling, numbness or weakness depending on the duration and severity of oxygen deprivation.
 However, this process does not have to be structurally-induced or due to anatomical position, but instead can also be a purposeful and regulated process of the subconscious mind.

-There is no doubt that psychosomatic sciatica pain is a common occurrence, which also explains why most medical treatments offer such poor curative results.
+There is no doubt that psychogenic sciatica pain is a common occurrence, which also explains why most medical treatments offer such poor curative results.
 After all, they are targeting a suspected structural cause, while all along, the actual symptoms are being created by a psychoemotional process.

 Besides ischemia, other nonstructural causes of sciatica tingling may include general systemic or localized neuropathy conditions, such as those created by diabetes.
 Some diseases processes can also enact widespread pins and needles.
 Finally, some circulatory disorders may source identical symptoms in many patients.

-Sciatica Tingling Recommendations
+Sciatica Tingling Experiences

 This symptomatic diversity makes the theory of many suspected anatomical causes null and void.
 However, this logic does not permeate very deeply into the unenlightened back pain industry, since care providers continue to misdiagnose patients by blaming sciatica symptoms on mostly innocent and coincidental spinal scapegoat conditions every day.

 In summary, in order to best diagnose the source of buttocks, leg or foot tingling correctly, remember to consult with your neurologist.
 Be sure they test for diabetes and circulatory disorders, as well as complete nerve conduction studies for the affected areas.
 Once all the results are in, you will be on your way to successful treatment, as long as an accurate diagnosis can be made.